hlm628/chord-striker/README.md

 There are a number of parameters that can be modified to change the sound of the generated songs.
 These are stored in YAML files in the `constants` directory.
 When running from source, the package will first look for custom parameters in the subdirectory `constants/user`, falling back to the defaults in `constants/defaults` if none are found.
 When installed as a package, it uses the built-in default constants, but you can still specify a custom directory of parameters when calling the functions directly.
 Experimenting with these is a good way to impart your own style onto the generated songs.

+The default chord transition probabilities are derived from the [Hook Theory API](https://www.hooktheory.com/api), as well our set of famous chord progressions and their weights.
+The code for querying the Hook Theory API can be found in `scripts/query_hooktheory.py`, and there is a makefile target to run it: `make process-hooktheory`.

-The default chord transition probabilities and extension weights are derived from the [McGill Billboard dataset](https://ddmal.ca/research/The_McGill_Billboard_Project_(Chord_Analysis_Dataset)/).
+Key probabilities are derived from the [McGill Billboard dataset](https://ddmal.ca/research/The_McGill_Billboard_Project_(Chord_Analysis_Dataset)/).
 The code for processing this dataset can be found in `scripts/process_mcgill_dataset.py`, and there is a makefile target to run it: `make process-billboard`.
+I had hoped to use this to derive chord transition probabilities and famous progressions, but without success.
+Possibly there is a better way to do this.

+The structure parameters and extension probabilities have been picked to my taste.
+Feel free to experiment with these, in particular.

 ## Installation